ananyamohanty027/ResumeCraft/README.md

 npm start
 ```

-After running the above commands, your local copy of the Resume Builder will be available in your browser.
+After running the above commands, your local copy of ResumeCraft will be available in your browser.

 ---

-Let me know if you need further modifications or additions!
+Let me know if you need any more adjustments!